Rainbow 6 Siege gets a new League – the North American League

 The US division will feature eight pro team organisations and it will be based in Las Vegas.
 It’ll be offline based.
 The Canadian division on the other hand will feature only four teams, competing on the same schedule as the US division.
 This is the first time in Rainbow Six Siege esports history that Canada is getting its own dedicated league!

 Each of the new competitive seasons will be running for almost a year – from March until February, with the exception of this first league starting in June.
 There will be three five-week stages that each culminate in a showdown of their own – featuring the 16 best teams of the world.

 This season will be shorter, with only two five-week stages, each of them with their own global event featuring a best-of-tree match setup, giving one team a chance at something else – the que quarterly major that’ll all take place.

 If that sounds a little complicated, don’t worry – here’s the Rainbow 6 North American League summed up in a graph.

 As with any other major Rainbow Six Siege esports event, you’ll be able to take part in the North American League in a number of ways.
 The best of the best will get to participate, while others are relegated to watching – or to betting on their favourite esport.

 Esports betting in USA begins to be popular, but not yet legal in all states.
-While in the rest of the world, betting on esports is becoming more and more frequent.
-So check if your favourite betting provider offers odds on the event or tournament, you’re most interested in.
+While in the rest of the world, betting on esports is becoming more and more frequent, as well as Rainbow 6 betting.
+So, check if your favourite betting provider offers odds on the event or tournament, you’re most interested in.
 Come June, with the launch of the new league, it won’t be long until most betting providers offer odds on them.

 So far, what we know about the US Division teams is who they are but not much more – the teams confirmed are Spacestation Gaming, TSM, DarkZero Esports, eUnited, Tempo Storm, Susquehanna Soniqs, Disrupt Gaming and Oxygen esports.